cwnga/FuseSDKiOS/README.md

 * Additional V4VC callbacks
 * Bug fixes

+## Legal Requirements
+By downloading the Fuse Powered SDK, you are granted a limited, non-commercial license to use and review the SDK solely for evaluation purposes.
+If you wish to integrate the SDK into any commercial applications, you must register an account with [Fuse Powered](https://www.fusepowered.com) and accept the terms and conditions on the Fuse Powered website.

 ## Contact Us
 For more information, please visit [http://www.fusepowered.com](http://www.fusepowered.com).
 For questions or assistance, please email us at [support@fusepowered.com](mailto:support@fusepowered.com).